danielkopp4/ESANN2025Appendix/README.md

 | OrdinalEncoder:RACE       | 0.996685                      | 0.996612                             | 0.981992                       | 0.996685                      |
 | OneHot:RACE        | 0.996685                      | 0.996612                             | 0.982107                       | 0.996685                      |

+#### Analysis
+Here, we see similar patterns emerge to the previous tables.
+Commitment type is the only useful feature in predicting the sentencing outcome.
+This should mean we see large positive $R$ values.
+However, when commitment type is ordinally encoded the model uses this feature less during out of domain generalization than if it were encoded using One-Hot encoding or Target Encoding.
+This shows once again that encoding type affects the usage of the features under out of domain generalization.
+We see that when we use ordinal encoding (default sklearn `OrdinalEncoder`) we see that there is the lowest balanced accuracy.
+This make the observations above trivially obvious saying that it performs poorly in domain so it will perform badly out of domain as well.
+This becomes less trivial when we observe the case of commitment type using target ordinal encoding.
+In this case, there is an extremely small decrease in the balanced accuracy likely too small for any statistical difference (0.000073).
+In this case the model performs nearly equally as well in domain using target ordinal encoding as target encoding for commitment type.
+Additionally, there is no change to in domain performance when we vary the encoding type of race unless commitment type is encoded using the default ordinal encoding.
+Using the $R$ values from the table above shows us that the model can have exactly the same in domain performance while relying more or less on certain features in out of domain generalization.

 # Neural Network
 Hidden Layers: \[5,5\], Alpha=1